Nine in a row: SPL duopoly era: 1998 to 2011

 If Rangers had spent big in 1997, their next outlay was unprecedented in Scottish football as David Murray sought to regain their ascendancy.
 Advocaat spent approximately £27 million on new players in the summer of 1998, while £9 million more was spent over the course of the season (£7 million was recouped in sales).
 The investment had the desired impact as the club won the treble in 1998–99, the title (the first of the rebranded Scottish Premier League) clinched in an Old Firm match – made notorious by the drunken, chaotic scenes in the stands as Celtic fans' frustration turned to anger and violence – and crowned by a Scottish Cup final win over the same opposition.
 The following year the spending was more balanced at Ibrox but the dominance was even greater with a 21-point margin of victory.
 Rangers also acquitted themselves well in the Champions League, though they narrowly failed to qualify from a high-quality group featuring Bayern Munich and Valencia.
 With the pragmatist McCann having left Celtic with his plan completed and a return on his investment in his pocket, the club were now more able to compete financially with Rangers but were seeing the team again fall behind.
 In the summer of 2000 they brought in Martin O'Neill as manager and sanctioned a net spend of £10-million worth of player acquisitions (Neil Lennon, Chris Sutton and Alan Thompson in, Mark Viduka out).
-Rangers countered with a £14 million net spend, mostly on Dutch players including Ronald de Boer, then spent a national record £12 million on Tore Andre Flo.
+Rangers countered with a £14 million net spend, mostly on Dutch players including Ronald de Boer, then spent a national record £12 million on Tore André Flo.
 However it was Celtic who won the treble in 2000–01; Larsson, who missed the previous campaign with a broken leg, scored 53 times in all competitions.
 Celtic again won the title in 2001–02 collecting 103 points.
 Rangers were 28 points behind, but themselves 27 ahead of Livingston in third, a gap that would not be unusual in the period as the Old Firm's spending and income levels placed them far out of the reach of the other league members.
 Needing to compete with Celtic (whose finances were relatively stable with long-term backing from leading shareholder Dermot Desmond) but unable to afford the transfer outlays of the past, Murray began to explore other financial options for Rangers, including an Employee Benefit Trust scheme to supplement wages, something which kept top players at the club in the short term but would have dire consequences further on.